 As outlined by the Cybersecurity and Infrastructure Security Agency (CISA), Mercury is considered a critical infrastructure provider as it operates with the Defense Industrial Base (DIB).
 Further on March 20, Ellen Lord, the Under Secretary of Defense, Acquisition and Sustainment, issued a memorandum to the DIB in which she identified the DIB as Essential Critical Infrastructure and requested all companies in the DIB to continue normal work schedules, subject to guidance from the CDC and state and local governments.
 In recognition of the important mission-critical role Mercury plays within the aerospace and defense industry, senior leadership has determined its intent that, subject to state and local orders, all our U.S. sites will remain open.
 U.S. residents who work in these critical infrastructure sectors have been asked to continue their work because of their importance to the health and safety of our nation.
 For all our sites that are located in states or municipalities where residents are asked to shelter in place, Mercury will review the relevant order to ensure that its operations are classified as essential services and exempt from the orders.
 All states that have issued shelter in place orders to date have classified the DIB as essential services.
 While the Coronavirus has been disruptive to people’s daily lives and safety, it has not changed our nation’s defense priorities, nor the needs of our customers.
 We will do everything we can to continue our production and supply chain.

-For the foreseeable future, please cancel all visits by foreign visitors to any Mercury site.
+For the foreseeable future, we have canceled all visits by foreign visitors to any Mercury site.
 These efforts are to protect the health and well-being of our team members and families, as well as that of any visitors to Mercury.

 Visitors to any Mercury site are to be restricted and subject to approval on a case-by-case basis by business unit, VP, General Manager or Global/Corporate Function Leader.
 Visitors who are approved will need to answer a few questions upon arrival and before entering a site.
-Please use alternate means (e.g. Skype) to connect with visitors/customers until further notice.
+Click here for the questionnaire for our Massachusetts, Arizona and Florida sites and here for the questionnaire for all other Mercury locations.
+We will use alternate means (e.g. Skype) to connect with visitors/customers until further notice.

 Yes.
 All our facilities remain open.
 There may be times based on business needs that we need people to come back into their facility which will be handled on a case-by-case basis.
 Employees have been requested to not make their own decisions on whether to come into their facility, as that will need to be approved by their manager.